zAlweNy26/AlweStats/README.md

 - WorldStats, that contains "Days passed", "Time played" and "Current biome"
 - WorldClock, that contains "Clock"
 - ShipStats, that contains "Ship health", "Ship speed", "Wind speed", "Wind direction"
-- BowStats, that contains "Selected arrows" and "Bow ammo"
+- PlayerStats, that contains "Inventory slots", "Inventory weight", "Selected arrows" and "Bow ammo"
 - MapStats, that contains "Player coordinates" and "Focus coordinates"

 For each block, you can enable or disable it and you can also set :